-The maximum amount of time (in seconds) to spend searching for matches (to all chosen entities) at a specific offset.
-If the timeout is reached, Eduction returns the best match it has found (if any) and continues looking for matches later in the text.
+The maximum number of seconds to spend searching for matches (to all chosen entities) at a particular offset.
+When it reaches the timeout, Eduction returns the best match it has found (if any) and continues looking for matches later in the text.